-- Research skills development in line with the recommendations of QAA and the Research Councils
+- Research skills development in line with the recommendations of Researcher Development Framework (RDF)

 - A comprehensive induction for all students to provide a good understanding of the research degree programme and its significant landmarks

-- Generic workshops co-ordinated by the Doctoral College
+- Generic research skills development workshops co-ordinated by the Doctoral College

 - Discipline-specific support from Faculties, Schools, and Research Institutes

-- An identified generic skills co-ordinator in each Faculty
+- An identified Research Skills Development Tutor in each Faculty

 - Student ownership of the process, with supervisor involvement as a key to success